clockcpp/.github/profile/README.md

 I'm locked at the home by the *COVID-19* in Shanghai, China.
 This is my work during that(about 2 months) because I'm too vacancy

+You may ask y I'm not gonna write a plugin that automatically buy food for me.
+Because I'm already write one :/

 Be careful because these code *may* contain following content:
 - violent 'algorithm'
 - a little annotation